 The girls once acted out by pretending to act stupid and unable to speak English.
 They thought it was funny, but they infuriated Storrow.

 Sara Galner was offered a job making pottery for $4 a week.
-She turned it down because she made more as a dressmaker.
+She turned it down at first because she made more as a dressmaker.
 She then negotiated a deal where she and the other girls earned $7 a week.
 Eventually Galner, the most talented ceramic artist, got a raise to $10 a week.

 She went on to manage a Paul Revere Pottery shop in Washington, D.C.
 After a decade of making and selling pottery, she married Morris Bloom and had three children.